assassindesign/LaunchPAD_JS/README.md

 	CreateJS-SoundJS : https://github.com/CreateJS

 # Support Browser, Env
-	Except IE, any other browsers support
+	Except IE, any other browsers are supported